material-motion/material-motion/GLOSSARY.md

 ## runtime

-An entity that facilitates the coordination of rich, interactive motion.
-Receives Plans and fulfills them.
+An object that facilitates the coordination of rich, interactive motion.

 ## scrubbing